knative/docs/docs/eventing/configuration/broker-configuration.md

     kubectl delete pod <broker-ingress-pod-name> -n knative-eventing
     ```

-    Where `<broker-ingress-pod-name>` is the name of your broker ingress pod.
+    Where `<broker-ingress-pod-name>` is the name of your Broker ingress pod.

     The pod now has two containers: